redferret/planet/README.md

 Or where ever your JDK home is located.<br/>
 Double \\\ is required otherwise it won't parse correctly.

+The libs folder at the root directory contains all the libraries the project uses.

 # IDE
 The current version is using NetBeans 8.0.2 hence the nbproject directory.